Ask Financer

 Hidden Homeownership Costs

-Beyond your mortgage payment, budget for additional costs averaging $15,979 annually:
+Beyond your mortgage payment, budget for these additional costs:

 Geographic Variations